How to Get in Touch with Venture Capitalists Effectively

 Some things you can do to keep your message out of the venture capitalist's deleted folder include:

-If you need help with finding out how to contact venture capitalists, you can post your legal need on UpCounsel's marketplace.
+If you need help on how to get in touch with venture capitalists, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.